towersvault/shinpokered/README.md

   - The boulder switches never reset while inside victory road and they will always reset upon leaving
   - While inside victory road, boulders placed on switches will stay there between floor transitions
   - The formula functions for exp now have underflow protection.
-  - General RNG improved to the one used by Prism and Polished Crystal (allows for all possible DVs naturally)
+  - General RNG improved to use the xor-shift method (fast and allows for all possible DVs naturally)
   - Cannot bypass Brock's gym via the start menu
   - Fixed bugged npc movement constraints
   - Fixed the instant-text glitch that can happen in the bike shop